Automating Boundary Filling in Cubical Type Theories: Finding Dedekind and De Morgan contortions

 \subsection{De Morgan contortions as poset maps}

 The most expressive contortion theory that we consider are the De Morgan contortions which can be formed with both $\land$, $\lor$ as well as a unary operator $\inv$ which captures reversal of paths.
 In fact, the number of De Morgan contortions grows with the even Dedekind numbers, i.e., there are $D(2m)$ many ways to contort a $1$-cube into an $m$-dimensional cube using a De Morgan contortion.
 These combinatorics suggest a connection with Dedekind formulas, and indeed any De Morgan contortion over $m$ variables corresponds to a monotone boolean function in $2m$ variables~\cite[Theorem 3.2]{movsisyan14_funct_compl_theor_de_morgan_funct} \cite{gehrke03_normal_forms_truth_tables_fuzzy_logic}.
 Intuitively, we can regard a variable $j$ and its inverse $\inv j$ separately since, e.g., $j \lor \inv j$ is in normal form and does not reduce to $\ione$.
 We can hence reuse our potential poset maps to also represent De Morgan contortions, and thereby obtain a space-efficient representation for this comprehensive contortion theory.
+Our construction is reminiscent of the proof of coNP-hardness of equivalence between monotone Boolean formulas using a reduction from the tautology problem \cite{reith03}.

 Consider again the cell context from above, but we now contort $p$ into another 1-dimensional path using a De Morgan contortion: $\isfterm*[\isof{p}{i}][j]{p(j \lor \inv j)}$.
 The poset map corresponding to $j \lor \inv j$ has two variables, one for $j$ and one for $\inv j$, and captures that we take the disjunction of both literals.